-For example, in our last article that touched on these issues, we looked at a way to evaluate the movement of a key performance indicator (KPI) after a training program was held.
+For example, we discussed the importance of aligning training with business goals, gave an overview of the commonly used Kirkpatrick evaluation model, and in our last article that touched on these issues, we looked at a way to evaluate the movement of a key performance indicator (KPI) after a training program was held.

 And that introduction leads us straight to the point of this article.
 Today, we’re going to explain a few methods of “isolating the effects of your training program.”
 What this means is determining how much of that desired increase in the KPI your training program was responsible for–if any.

 How to Demonstrate The Effects of Your Training Program: 3 Options

 Business leaders came to you with a business problem, and they were looking for a training solution.

 You performed a training needs analysis and determined that yep, training could help.

 You asked the business leaders what business goal the training would support and the key performance indicator (KPI) that tracks progress toward that business goal.

 You designed and delivered the training.
 And after the training was held, there was a positive movement in the KPI that tracks progress on the goal you were trying to affect with the training program.